hellums/lacey-bacon/README.md

   <img src="https://user-images.githubusercontent.com/83464025/156023028-09a53cc7-01e8-49f8-bc2a-37ae3f663e9d.png" />

 This repo is the product of a Code Louisville course on Python programming and data analysis.
+All images and websites shown here belong to the original copyright holder and are used for academic and demonstration purposes only.
+Data is publicly available and courtesy of IMDB.

-# WALKTHROUGH VIDEO
+# COMMAND-LINE WALKTHROUGH VIDEO
 [Walkthrough Video](https://user-images.githubusercontent.com/83464025/157714425-978554df-bca1-479d-b223-48d0da9a87af.mp4)

 # GOALS